owais11-art/flutter_notes/flutter_notes.md

 `StackFit.expand` means that children will take maximum dimension available.
 If `Stack` is 300x400 then children will also be 300x400.

-`StackFit.passthrough` means that dimensions are passed to the children unmodifed.
+`StackFit.passthrough` means that dimensions are passed to the children unmodified.

 ```dart
 Stack(